ZEPHYRDIVE/zephyr/README.md

 # zephyr
-This is my first repository.
+This is my git first repository.